omar1593321/MongoDB-Docker-Setup/README.md

 ```
 Ensure no containers are using the volume before removing it.

+**4. Verify the Setup**

+After starting your services with docker-compose up, verify that the volume is being used:

+  **Check Container Logs:** Ensure that MongoDB is writing data to the volume by inspecting the logs.

+  **Inspect Volume Contents:** Use the docker volume inspect command and navigate to the mount point to verify that data is being stored correctly.

 ## Access Mongo Express

 Mongo Express provides a convenient web interface for managing your MongoDB instance.
 To access it: http://localhost:8081 to manage your MongoDB instance.